Axis-pizza/Axis_docs/requirements/12-pre-mainnet-validation-requirements.md

 * creator fee configuration is validated
 * creator fee bps is bounded
 * creator fee accrual is tested
-* creator fee claim or sweep path is defined
+* explicit creator and protocol fee claim paths are defined
+* exact fee custody account layout is documented or explicitly left as an implementation-review item
 * creator and protocol fees accrue only on mint; no fee accrues on redeem
 * fees are claim-based, not immediately transferred
 * creator fee accounting does not break reserve accounting